nehasawant99/TRY-HACKME-WRITEUPS/Module-1-Introduction-to-Cybersecurity/Offensive-Security-Intro.md

 ---
 ## Interactive Hands-on-Labs
-In this offensive lab got to know about offensive work and also got to know about hacking a bank site using tools and technologies.
+In this lab got to know about offensive work and also got to know about hacking a bank site using tools and technologies.

 <img width="1470" height="800" alt="Screenshot 2026-07-24 at 4 04 19 PM" src="https://github.com/user-attachments/assets/e3adffd5-1dbe-4d4a-8b2f-0c0c0c8315a2" />